vishalveerareddy123/Lynkr/README.md

 - **Claude CLI prompts for missing tools** – Verify `tools` array in the client request lists the functions you expect.
 The proxy only exposes registered handlers.
 - **Dynamic finance pages return stale data** – `web_fetch` fetches static HTML only.
 Use an API endpoint (e.g. Yahoo Finance chart JSON) or the Databricks-hosted tooling if you need rendered values from heavily scripted pages.

+### OpenRouter Issues

+- **"No choices in OpenRouter response" errors** – OpenRouter sometimes returns error responses (rate limits, model unavailable) with JSON but no `choices` array.
+As of the latest update, Lynkr gracefully handles these errors and returns proper error responses instead of crashing.
+Check logs for "OpenRouter response missing choices array" warnings to see the full error details.
+- **Multi-prompt behavior with certain models** – Some OpenRouter models (particularly open-source models like `openai/gpt-oss-120b`) may be overly cautious and ask for confirmation multiple times before executing tools.
+This is model-specific behavior.
+Consider switching to:
+  - `anthropic/claude-3.5-sonnet` – More decisive tool execution
+  - `openai/gpt-4o` or `openai/gpt-4o-mini` – Better tool calling behavior
+  - Use Databricks provider with Claude models for optimal tool execution
+- **Rate limit errors** – OpenRouter applies per-model rate limits.
+If you hit limits frequently, check your OpenRouter dashboard for current usage and consider upgrading your plan or spreading requests across multiple models.

 ### Production Hardening Issues

 - **503 Service Unavailable errors during normal load** – Check load shedding thresholds (`LOAD_SHEDDING_*`).
 Lower values may trigger too aggressively.
 Check `/metrics/observability` for memory usage patterns.